CodeDoctorDE/ItemMods/docs/docs/user/custom-blocks.md

 * Create a [reference item](custom-items.md)
 * Go to the block list and click on the knowledge book
 * Give the block a name
-* Set the reference item
 * [Create a model](custom-models.md) for this block
 * Set the model in the block gui
+* Add the `Block set template` to the reference item and set the current block